ColumbiaCGUI/ARUI/README.md

 ## Build, Deploy and Run
 ### Build and Deploy
+Before you build the project, make sure that the following layers are defined: 'zBuffer' (24), 'Hand' (25), 'VM' (26) and 'UI' (5).
+The layer 'Spatial Awareness' (31) is used by the ARUI as well, but usually created if MRTK is imported.

-The building process is the same as a regular HL2 application, except that before you build the app package in visual studio, the VMMain.dll (Plugins\WSAPlayer\ARM64) has to be added to the projects.
+The building process is the same as a regular HL2 application, except that before you build the app package in VS, the VMMain.dll (Plugins\WSAPlayer\ARM64) has to be added to the projects.
 (Right click on the UWP Project in the explorer in VS, 'Add' -> 'External File' -> VMMain.dll.
 Set content to "True".

 After deployment, when you run the app for the first time, make sure to give permission to the eye-tracking and it is crucial that the calibration is done properly.